return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/amdgpu/amdgpu_device_c.rst

 Description
 -----------

-Function will place try to place VRAM at base address provided as parameter (which is so far either PCI aperture address or for IGP TOM base address).
+Function will try to place VRAM at base address provided as parameter (which is so far either PCI aperture address or for IGP TOM base address).